STC69x/buldozer/README.md

 # BulDozer
-BulDozer CMS made in FastAPI Frameworkd
+BulDozer CMS\APP manager made in FastAPI Framework
+For Sites and Mobiles Apps